I have to say: working out throughout my pregnancy has been one of the best things I’ve ever done. It’s helped me:

 Leading up to finding out I was pregnant I was in the best shape I’ve probably ever been in.
 I was lifting lots of heavy things and running– hiking every day with my dog and even thinking about competing in Olympic Lifting.

 The week before we found out I was expecting, I did a weight lifting clinic where I PR’ed my snatch at 153 and my clean at 193.
 After that clinic, I started a more intense training program with the hopes of competing in the months that followed.
-So, basically I was a few weeks pregnant and working out harder than I ever had before.
+So, basically I was a few weeks pregnant and working out harder than I ever

 Once we found out that I was pregnant, I made the conscious decision to tone things down a bit.
 Everyone tells you to keep working out and to keep doing what feels good.
 For me, that meant one or two slow, heavy (ish) lifts, and the occasional short metcon– like 5 to 7 minutes.
 That was before I started feeling nauseous.